Tips for Visiting New York City for the First Time (or the 100th)!

 I dig the juxtaposition of green spaces and reflective buildings.

-Rubble turned to an oasis in The City– The High Line is a garden built on raised train tracks.
-Read Exploring New City’s High Line.
+Rubble turned to an oasis in The City– The High Line is a garden built on raised train tracks in Chelsea in Western Manhattan.
+Read more in Exploring New City’s High Line.
 The garden is near the Meat Packing District, which has fun bars and restaurants.

 Explore Greenwich Village